sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.17 =
+- Enhancement: Added key features when clicking Upgrade in the calculator.
+- Enhancement: Added "Type of label in total" setting in Checkbox and Toggle.
+- Enhancement: When selecting only one option in Checkbox and Toggle, the value is only displayed in Total but not in Composition.
+- Enhancement: Added the ability to select the year in the Date picker element (Pro).
+- Enhancement: Added "Type of label in total" setting in Image Checkbox (Pro).
+- Enhancement: The address selected in Geolocation is now pulled into Webhook (Pro).
+- Enhancement: When selecting only one option in Image Checkbox, the value is displayed only in Total but not in Composition (Pro).
+- Fix: Default value is not applied in Dropdown and Radio items if the number is hundredth.
+- Fix: The old label remains after changing the value in Default Value(s) in Toggle and Checkbox elements.

 = 3.2.16 =
 - Enhancement: Added a tooltip for long text and long ID in Conditions (Pro).